Detecting Dental Landmarks from Intraoral 3D Scans: the 3DTeethLand challenge: Experimental results

-Table \ref{tab:team_ranking} presents the overall performance metrics, including the Rank Score, mAP, and mAR.
-The Rank Score reflects a statistically robust ranking that combines both precision and recall metrics.
-Radboud team (Niels van Nistelrooij \etal) achieved the highest Rank Score of 0.9172, with a corresponding mAP of 0.785 and mAR of 0.656, indicating an outstanding balance between precision and recall.
+The performance of each participating team was evaluated based on the proposed ranking protocol, as detailed in the previous section.
+Table \ref{tab:ar_ap_rank} reports the quantitative comparison of the participating teams in terms of AP and AR across the four anatomical categories (C, F, I/O, and M/D), together with the aggregated metrics (mAP, mAR) and the final ranking score (RS).
+Radboud team (Niels van Nistelrooij \etal) achieved the highest Rank Score of 0.9172, with a corresponding mAP of 0.785 $\pm$ 0.04 and mAR of 0.656 $\pm$ 0.04, indicating an outstanding balance between precision and recall.
+Importantly, the relatively small standard deviations highlight the stability of the method across scans.
 On the other hand, the 3DIMLAND team (Tibor Kubík \etal) ranked lowest with a Rank Score of 0.0325, highlighting areas requiring significant improvement in landmark detection.

+Radboud team (Niels van Nistelrooij \etal) and ChohoTech team (Huikai Wu) consistently achieved high mAP scores across all categories, with notable strengths in the Inner/Outer and Mesial/Distal categories, where their scores exceeded 0.78.
+However, the standard deviations reveal differences in robustness between the two top methods.
+While Radboud shows low variability (mAP 0.78 $\pm$ 0.04), ChohoTech exhibits larger dispersion (mAP 0.77 $\pm$ 0.07), indicating that its performance varies more across scans and may degrade on challenging cases.